 This information is intended for general education purposes only and should not be relied upon as a substitute for medical advice.

-You may have heard emergency contraception referred to as the morning-after pill, or brand names such as “Plan B.” Emergency contraception is a term used for drugs taken after sex with the intent to prevent pregnancy.
+You may have heard emergency contraception referred to as the morning-after pill, or brand names such as “Plan B.” Emergency contraception is a term used for drugs taken after sex with the intent to prevent pregnancy, although in some cases they terminate an existing pregnancy.
 There are different kinds of emergency contraception available.

 Side effects may include nausea, changes in your period, lower abdominal pain, fatigue, headache, and dizziness.
 If your period is more than a week late, you may be pregnant from a prior sexual encounter.
 Emergency contraception should not be taken during pregnancy.